 How to Mod a Zine - Advice from tumblr users compiled by Fanzine Watch in 2020

-How to Moderate a Panel Discussion (via Toastmasters) - not quite a zine, but there is a crossover of skills between zine moderation and moderating a panel:
+How to Moderate a Panel Discussion (via Toastmasters) - not quite a zine.
+There is a crossover of skills between zine moderation and moderating a panel:

 When you are the speaker, the spotlight is on you.
 When you are the moderator, you become the spotlight operator.
 It’s your job to make the panelists look good and you should fade away into the background.